Best Delay Pedals: Ultimate Buyer’s Guide to Delay

 - Ability to switch between a manual mode (pedal acts as normal stompbox) and preset mode (save settings in advance)

-When you look at these features all together, it becomes clear that while the Nova Delay may not have the same flexibility as the Flashback X4 (for example: the Nova only has 6 delay types), what you lose in flexibility you gain in precision.
-You have great control over your tone and that’s where the Nova shines.
+When you look at these features altogether, it becomes clear that while the Nova Delay may not have the same flexibility as the Flashback X4 (for example the Nova only has 6 delay types), what you lose in flexibility you gain in ease of use and preset control.

 Well designed and a wide range of features, it’s hard to imagine any way the Timeline would fall short compared to any other delay pedal.
-It has an built in looper and plenty of controls to adjust every parameter for each delay type.
-So you will have plenty of flexibility and precision.
-As you can see from the display you are able to set a specific delay time in milliseconds which is an incredibly useful feature.
+It has a built-in looper and plenty of controls to adjust every parameter for each delay type.
+Even if you already have a dedicated looper pedal, having an inbuilt one in a delay pedal lets you experiment with two independent loopers at the same time.

 Here are the features that stood out to me: